Bhatia in T-10 at US Open; Theegala, Scheffler make cut as Woods misses out - www.lokmattimes.com

 Bhatia in T-10 at US Open; Theegala, Scheffler make cut as Woods misses out

-North Carolina, June 15 Even as many big names suffered a lot at the tough Pinehurst No. 2, ...
+Pinehurst [US], June 15 : Even as many big names suffered a lot at the tough Pinehurst No. 2, ...

-North Carolina, June 15 Even as many big names suffered a lot at the tough Pinehurst No. 2, Akshay Bhatia, playing only his second US Open, held his nerve to overcome two early bogeys to card 1-over 71.
-He is Tied-ninth at the halfway stage of the 124th US Open.
+Pinehurst [US], June 15 : Even as many big names suffered a lot at the tough Pinehurst No. 2, Akshay Bhatia, playing only his second US Open, held his nerve to overcome two early bogeys to card 1-over 71.
+He is tied for ninth at the halfway stage of the 124th US Open.

 A two-time PGA Tour winner, the Indian-American Bhatia's parents are Indian, but he was born and brought up in the US.
 He is 1-under for 36 holes with 68-71.